Jersey Airlines: A true regional airline

 In 1961, Jersey Airlines carried 310,000 scheduled passengers.
-The same year, BEA terminated its association agreement with Jersey Airlines as both airlines had become competitors on London—Jersey and London—Guernsey, the most important routes in the London – Channel Islands market, as a result of the Civil Aviation (Licensing) Act that had been enacted the year before.
+The same year, BEA terminated its association agreement with Jersey Airlines as both airlines had become competitors on London-Jersey and London-Guernsey, the most important routes in the London-Channel Islands market, as a result of the Civil Aviation (Licensing) Act that had been enacted the year before.
 This had abolished the corporations' statutory monopoly on principal domestic and international scheduled routes.

+Something was already moving behind the small but active regional airline, however.
 The BUA group's takeover of Jersey Airlines in May 1962 followed BEA's disposal of its minority holding in its former regional "associate" on 31 March of that year.
 Together with the earlier acquisition of the British Aviation Services group, the Jersey Airlines takeover expanded the BUA group fleet to more than 100 aircraft and increased its payroll to 6,000.
 It also made BUA bigger than British Overseas Airways Corporation (BOAC) in terms of scheduled passengers carried.
 By that year's summer, Plymouth, Coventry, Glasgow and Belfast were added to the scheduled route network in the UK, while Amsterdam Schiphol, Nice, Quimper, Dublin and Cork joined the international scheduled route network.

-On 1 August 1963, Airlines (Jersey) Ltd dropped the Jersey Airlines trading name in favour of British United (C.I.)
-Airways and became a wholly owned subsidiary of Air Holdings, the holding company set up by the group's shareholders in November 1961 to facilitate the creation of a large private sector airline through additional acquisitions of rival independent airlines.
+The airline's integration into the BUA Group occurred gradually: formally on 1 November 1962 (for combined use of all Jersey Airlines and Silver City Airways-Northern Division operations), operationally on 1 January of the following year, and officially on 1 August 1963 and Jersey Airlines changed its registered name to British United (C.I.)
+Airways.

 The 1967/8 reorganisation of the BUA group's regional activities resulted in the amalgamation of BUA (C.I.), British United (Manx) Airways and Morton Air Services under the BUIA name.
 The new entity began trading on 1 November 1968.
+The new entity began trading on 1 November 1968.

 Fleet

-Jersey Airlines operated the following aircraft types:
+Airlines (Jersey) Ltd./Jersey Airlines operated the following aircraft types: